zhengdao/ImgSpider/README.md

 # ImgSpider

-ImgSpider is a python exercise project with the simple crawler solution.
+ImgSpider is a python exercise project to crawl images from the specified web page with the simple crawler solution.